sagieppel/Im2Sim-From-image-to-coding-the-simulation-of-the-physical-system-in-the-image-using-VLM/README.md

 ​

-**real_im_dir** = Input folder containing photos of real world phenomena the AI will look at this image and will try to identify  system that formed it and write a simulation of this system.
+**real_im_dir** = Input folder containing photos of real world phenomena.
+The AI/VLM will look at this image and will try to identify  system that formed it and write a simulation of this system.
 Reference folder is supplied at **"sample_images"**

 ​